This is not a tale I made up. This is the actual account of how my life has evolved over the past 5 decades.

 Those beatings are so much a part of my life that to this day I can recall quite a few of the most severe beatings I took.
 I learned later in life that my father didn’t know any other way to discipline a child other than with a belt because he was always beat as a child.

 We moved from that house and moved to the house that I truly called my home.
 It was in this house that I went thru all those stereotypical growing pains that all kids go through.
 I became rebellious at this house.
 I was a very good student in this house, I ran away from home in this house, I committed my first robbery at this house.
 I did all the things that later in life lead me to the lowest times in my life.

 When I reached junior high school.
 I found myself in a different environment.
-1 I was not the most popular kid in the school like in elementary, 2 my closet friends were not attending the same school as me, and 3 I had just begun puberty.
+1. I was not the most popular kid in the school like in elementary, 2. my closet friends were not attending the same school as me, and 3.
+I had just begun puberty.
 I felt like an outcast.
 I was smart, and I came to school every day.
 Those were things that nobody did.
-Only people did that were considered “nerds”.
+The only people that did that were considered “nerds”.
 I can’t remember being called a “nerd” back then but it fits in my story.